 a huge ad for the 2008 National Portrait Gallery's Vanity Fair exhibit.

 (Imagine that poster in your living room!!)

-Above: Heather of Los Angeles just got this gorgeous tattoo done by Kat von D (of "Miami Ink" and "LA Ink" fame)!
+Above: Heather of Los Angeles with her gorgeous tattoo done by Kat von D (of "Miami Ink" and "LA Ink" fame)!